hyperupcall/blog/content/posts/semantic-hotkeys.md

 Hotkeys are present in nearly all software.
 However, in my view, both software users and application developers do not realize the full potential of hotkeys.

-I believe the full productivity of hotkeys can be unleashed through the concept of _semantic hoteys_.
+I believe the full productivity of hotkeys can be unleashed through the concept of _semantic hotkeys_.
 First I'll introduce some current problems with hotkeys, then I'll explain how _semantic hotkeys_ can provide a solution, and lastly, show what an implementation might look like.

 ## Current Woes